- Disc Injuries

 Headaches and migraines afflict many Americans.
 The severity of pain can range from mild and intermittent to episodes of debilitating throbbing, unrelenting agony.
 Often the underlying causes of headache pain can be traced to neck dysfunction and muscle tightness.

-Acording to the American Chiropractic Association close to 15 percent of people who visit a chiropractor do so to seek relief for pain from chronic headaches or migraines.
+Acording to the American Chiropractic Association close to 15 percent of people who visit a chiropractor do so to seek relief for pain from long term headaches or migraines.

 At Sheldoon Road Chiropractic & Massage Therapy we offer a variety of approaches to helping you deal with your headaches.